bruncsak/ght-acme.sh/doc/token-script.md

 which can be used to publish the response on the correct server.

- * `action`: either install or remove, based when the script is called
+ * `action`: either "install" or "remove", based when the script is called
  * `domain`: the domain for which the response should be added or removed
  * `token`: the token under which the response is expected
  * `thumbprint`: the thumbprint of the account key

-dns-01 challenge type:
+## dns-01 challenge type

 The script itself is called with 3 arguments